PaloAltoNetworks/pan-os-python/docs/faq.rst

 * Index the :ref:`behavioral footprint <wildfire>` of malware seen by Wildfire
 * :ref:`Sync user logins <syncuserid>` from authentication logs to User-ID
 * :ref:`Update content pack <contentpack>` metadata for apps and threats
+* Datamodel with Pivots for easy access to data and visualizations
 * Macros for easy access to logs
 * Dashboards to track SaaS application usage, user activity, system health, configuration changes for audits, Wildfire malware, and other Palo Alto